FTarfasse/quick-perf-wiki/SQL-annotations.md

 ## @MaxSqlSelect
-With this annotation, the test will fail is the number of select requests is greater than expected.
+With this annotation, the test will fail is the number of SELECT requests is greater than expected.
 ### Parameters
 |Parameter  |Type| Meaning                   | Default value  |
 | -------- |:---:|:-------------------------:|:--------------:|